rootSunc/QParkingZone/README.md

 - No authentication
 - No real-time availability or occupancy feed
-- No amenity or distance filtering yet
+- No amenity filtering yet
+- No radius-based distance filter yet
 - `Open now` is computed from static opening-hours data rather than live operator feeds
 - Uses public OpenStreetMap tiles
 - Docker setup is aimed at local development rather than production orchestration